Andezion/Forge/docs/README.md

-# SYHA Forge Documentation Site
+# Forge Documentation Site

-This directory contains the GitHub Pages documentation website for SYHA Forge.
+This directory contains the GitHub Pages documentation website for Forge.

 ## Live Site

-Once deployed, the site will be available at: `https://[your-username].github.io/Dyplom/`
+Once deployed, the site will be available at: `https://andezion.github.io/Forge/`

 ## Structure